The Top 100 Foods High In Polyphenols

 78. Asparagus (29 mg per 100g)

-Asparagus is delicious, and nothing beats it as a side vegetable to steak.
+Asparagus is a flowering plant that produces long, edible stems, and it is often served as a side dish to foods like steak.

 Walnuts Are High in Phenolic Acids.